Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Discussion

 Compared to the analytical model\footnote{Model derived from previous hydrodynamic simulations \citep[e.g.][]{Mandelker2020a} similar to our work.} of \citet{LyblobMandelker2020}, our cold stream emissions from MHD+TC are very similar for the dense and/or thick streams but is smaller by a factor of $\sim 100$ for diffuse and/or thin streams.
 This difference is due to both a lower $L_{\rm net}$ and a lower $a_{\rm H}$ \footnote{In their model, they attribute $\sim 50\%$ of the emission to gas at a temperature of $T\sim \left(2\text{--}3\right) 10^4 \rm K$, which they associate with hydrogen emission.
 In our case, the hydrogen emission is directly computed from the cooling model, leading to a lower percentage contribution.}.

 It is worth noting that previous studies, such as \citet[e.g.][]{Goerdt2010,LyblobMandelker2020}, have often considered the feeding of galaxies by two or three prominent cold streams.
-Such a picture fits well with current cosmological findings.
-However, more recent simulations with higher resolution in galactic haloes \citep{Hummels2018, Bennett2020, Nelson2020} have revealed the presence of a substantial number of small-scale ($<1\,\rm kpc$) cold structures within the CGM.
+Such a picture fits well with current cosmological simulations.
+However, more recent simulations with higher resolution in galactic haloes \citep{Hummels2019,Peeples2019,VandeVoort2019, Bennett2020, Nelson2020} have revealed the presence of a substantial number of small-scale ($<1\,\rm kpc$) cold structures within the CGM.
 These smaller features become particularly evident when the resolution is increased near CGM shocks resulting from galactic feedback processes \citep[][see figure 5]{Bennett2020}.
-Such a cold web-like structure in the CGM could increase the emission by a factor $>10$.
+From \citet{Bennett2020}, the CGM features an almost a cold web-like structure which could increase the emission by a factor $>10$.
 Consequently, the cold flow signature is not solely limited to large filamentary structures but encompasses the emission from a multitude of smaller, less dense streams.
-This implies that the overall cold flow emission can be significantly enhanced by a factor of more than 10 due to the contribution of the potential cold web-like structure within the CGM.
+This implies that the overall cold flow emission can be significantly enhanced, by a factor of more than 10, due to the contribution of the potential numerous thin cold streams within the CGM.
 Therefore, the emission properties associated with cold flows are more diverse and complex than previously considered, highlighting the importance of accounting for the full range of cold structures within the CGM.